kpango/resume/resume.md

 [NGTD](https://github.com/yahoojapan/ngtd) - NGTD is a VectorDatabase that provides approximately neighborhood search of dense vectors via REST / gRPC. was used as a core function of similar image search and recommendation engine of Yahoo Japan. now, NGTD will replace with Vald.

-[gongt](https://github.com/yahoojapan/gongt) - Gongt is golang SDK for ngt core
+[gongt](https://github.com/yahoojapan/gongt) - Gongt is Go SDK for ngt core

 [Gimbal](https://github.com/heptio/gimbal) - Heptio Gimbal is an ingress load-balancing platform capable of routing traffic to multiple Kubernetes and OpenStack clusters.
 Built by Heptio in partnership with Actapio & Yahoo Japan.